Prabath Jayasuriya

-Neketh Gedara Roshan Prabath Jayasuriya, commonly known as Prabath Jayasuriya (born 5 November 1991), is a professional Sri Lankan cricketer who plays for the national team.
+Neketh Gedara Roshan Prabath Jayasuriya, commonly known as Prabath Jayasuriya (born 5 November 1991), is a professional Sri Lankan cricketer who plays for the national team in Tests and ODIs.
 In domestic matches, he plays for Colts Cricket Club and Jaffna Stallions.
+He bowls left arm orthodox spin and a lower order batsman who can bat a bit.

+Jayasuriya is quickest Sri Lankan bowler to reach both 50 and 100 Test wickets in Sri Lanka.

 Education

 Jayasuriya is a past pupil of Christ Church College, Matale and Lumbini College, Colombo.

 Domestic career

 He went onto represent Christ Church College U-13 and U-15 teams as well as Matale District XI U-15 team at the 2006 SLC Inter District Tournament.
 He was later chosen by the Matale Cricket Club to play in the 2007 Sara Division 1 Tournament.

 He made his List A debut on 6 December 2011 for Colombo Cricket Club against Sri Lanka Army during the 2011/12 Premier Limited Over Tournament.
 He made his first-class debut playing for Colombo Cricket Club against Kurunegala Youth Cricket Club on 10 February 2012 during the 2011/12 Premier League Tournament Tier B. He made his T20 debut playing for Colombo Cricket Club against the Lankan Cricket Club on 26 March 2012 during the 2011/12 CSN Premier Clubs T20 Tournament.

 In March 2018, he was named in Kandy's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named in Kandy's squad for the 2018 Super Provincial One Day Tournament.

 In August 2018, he was named in Galle's squad the 2018 SLC T20 League.
 In March 2019, he was named in Dambulla's squad for the 2019 Super Provincial One Day Tournament.
 In October 2020, he was drafted by the Jaffna Stallions for the inaugural edition of the Lanka Premier League.

 In March 2021, he was part of the Sinhalese Sports Club team that won the 2020–21 SLC Twenty20 Tournament, the first time they had won the tournament since 2005.
 In August 2021, he was named in the SLC Greys team for the 2021 SLC Invitational T20 League tournament.